vasudevsall/php-simple-dashboard/README.md

 * The database name mentioned in this project is *sampledashboard*.
 * The table name is accounts
 * Another table is messages for storing common chat room messages

+##### You can look up the project at [info-room](info-room.epizy.com)
+- Only problem with this is that chat script is banned by infinityfree.
+So, you cannot see that